|< C/C++ Data Type 3 | Main | C/C++ Statements, Expression & Operators 1 >| Site Index | Download |

 /* If octal number */

-else if ((choice2 == 'o') || (choice2 == 'O'))
+elseif ((choice2 == 'o') || (choice2 == 'O'))

 octal (&choice1, &numtest);